MichaelAnthonyP96/CS225-Data-Structures/README.md

   - make
   - make test

-Otherwise use the existing Makefile in the main directory to do an in-source build:
+Otherwise use the existing Makefile in the sub-project main directory to do an in-source build:
   - make
   - make test
   - ./test